Term · Global Intangible Low-Taxed Income

 Why this matters for synthetic data

-GILTI-aware synthetic data needs households with 10%+ ownership of synthetic foreign corporations, with the CFC's tested income, QBAI, and tax history modeled.
+GILTI-aware synthetic data needs households with 10%+ ownership of synthetic foreign corporations, with the CFC's tested income and tax history modeled.
 The §962 election decision should be modeled as a per-year choice with downstream FTC implications.
 Most domestic-only test corpora omit this entirely; cross-border wealth-tech platforms serving HNW or family-office customers need it.

 Common pitfalls